DOE Efficiency Standards Ahead: The 2028 Furnace Rule and 2029 Water Heater Rule

 Key questions to work through with your distributors:

-- What is the manufacturer's sell-through policy for pre-2027-standard equipment?
+- What is the manufacturer's sell-through policy as the furnace and water-heater compliance dates approach?

-- When will 2027-compliant equipment be available in volume through your distribution channel?
+- When will compliant equipment be available in volume through your distribution channel?

-- What training or certification is being offered for the new equipment lines?
+- What training or certification is being offered for condensing furnaces and HPWH lines?

-- How are distributor pricing tiers being adjusted to reflect the efficiency standard transition?
+- How are distributor pricing tiers being adjusted as production shifts to the new minimums?

-The R-22 to R-410A transition is the closest analogy, and the lesson from that transition: shops that built knowledge and inventory position ahead of the deadline captured more installation business.
-Shops that waited scrambled for parts and lost installation jobs to better-prepared competitors.
+The R-22 to R-410A transition is the closest analogy, and the lesson holds: shops that built knowledge and inventory position ahead of the deadline captured more installation business, while shops that waited scrambled and lost jobs to better-prepared competitors.

-Customers replacing aging HVAC or water heating equipment in 2026 need accurate information to make good decisions.
+Customers replacing aging HVAC or water-heating equipment need accurate dates and metrics to make good decisions.
 Here are the points that matter:

-For furnace replacement: The shift to AFUE 92% condensing minimum has installation implications that customers need to understand before they commit.
-Assess the existing venting infrastructure and space before quoting.
-A furnace in a closet with metal flue into a chimney stack will require a full venting reconfiguration to accept a condensing unit.
-This is not a problem, but it's scope that needs to be in the quote.
+For furnace replacement: The AFUE 95% condensing minimum applies to furnaces manufactured on or after December 18, 2028 — it does not force anyone to replace a working furnace, and AFUE 80% equipment remains available until then.
+When a condensing furnace is the path (by choice or after the compliance date), assess existing venting and space before quoting.
+A furnace in a closet with a metal flue into a chimney stack will need a full venting reconfiguration to accept a condensing unit.
+That's scope that belongs in the quote.

-For water heater replacement: The heat pump water heater conversation requires the space assessment first.
-If the customer's water heater location is suitable — a garage, utility room, or basement with adequate cubic footage — the HPWH is the right technology path, and the federal tax credit helps the economics.
-If the location is a small indoor closet, the tech needs to have an honest conversation about relocation options or whether a standard smaller-tank solution remains available.
+For water heater replacement: For larger electric tanks (above 35 gallons), the heat pump conversation starts with a space assessment.
+If the location is a garage, utility room, or basement with adequate air volume and acceptable temperatures, the HPWH is the right technology path.
+If it's a small indoor closet, the tech should have an honest conversation about relocation or alternative options before the 2029 compliance date arrives.

 What Service Shops Don't Need to Worry About

-To be clear about scope: the 2027 DOE standards apply to new equipment in new installations and replacements.
+To be clear about scope: these DOE standards apply to new equipment as it is manufactured.
 They do not require existing equipment to be removed or upgraded.
-A 2010-vintage SEER 13 air conditioner can continue operating.
-A homeowner is not legally required to replace their AFUE 80% furnace.
-Service and repair work on existing equipment — the core of most appliance and HVAC service business — is completely unaffected by efficiency minimum standards.
+A 2010-vintage SEER 13 air conditioner can keep running.
+A homeowner is not legally required to replace an AFUE 80% furnace or a standard electric water heater.
+Service and repair work on existing equipment — the core of most appliance and HVAC service business — is completely unaffected by efficiency minimums.

-For companies considering investing in energy efficiency as part of their customer offering, our upcoming guide to energy-efficient appliance upgrades will cover the customer conversation and upsell opportunities in the efficiency-conscious segment.
+For companies considering energy efficiency as a customer offering, our upcoming guide to energy-efficient appliance upgrades will cover the customer conversation and upsell opportunities in the efficiency-conscious segment.

 Need a repair professional?